plaidfinch/ComonadSheet/Presentation/presentation.md

 \note{Oh, obviously: we need to fix that constraint now.}

-# Filling in the holes to fix our problem
+# Filling in the holes

 \vspace*{3.4\baselineskip}